UMYKC/SI508-FinalProject/README.md

 YU-KAI CHOU  UMID 51054859

 # Project Objective
 I have been watching NBA for 7 years.
-I always check out the game result on a Taiwan website, called **PTT Bulletin Board System**, instead of NBA.com at the end of every day and the way it performs those games are like
+I always check out the game results on a Taiwan website, called **PTT Bulletin Board System**, instead of NBA.com at the end of every day since the way it performs those games are like

 [12/9/2018 Jazz vs Spurs]https://www.ptt.cc/bbs/NBA/M.1544408033.A.95D.html